 The videos were pulled down from YouTube at Nintendo's request on August 25th.
 It has been rumored, but not confirmed, that the person behind the leak was an employee of Nintendo of America responsible for sending rating evaluation material to the ESRB.
 This individual has since been fired, and Nintendo intends to file a lawsuit against the ex-employee for violation of the company's nondisclosure agreements.

-A demo for Super Smash Bros. for Nintendo 3DS is scheduled for wide release on September 19, 2014.
+A demo for Super Smash Bros. for Nintendo 3DS was released in North America and Europe on September 19, 2014.
 On September 12, Nintendo of America and Nintendo of Europe sent early demo codes to Platinum Club Nintendo members over e-mail.
 The demo is very limited in scope; players can play either single-player or local multiplayer two-minute Smash battles.
 The only available stage in the demo is Battlefield, and the only characters available to play as are Mario, Link, Pikachu, Villager, and Mega Man.